isomerpages/moe-yishunsec/_parents/PDLP.md

 ---
 ### Latest Updates

-* New PLD will be issued to Sec 1 students on 13 Apr 2023.
+* PLD will be issued to Sec 1 students on 13 Apr 2023.

 ### DMA guide for parents